 Ordering a Breast Pump through Insurance

 Below is what their Qualify Through Insurance page looks like (click for a larger view).
-You just fill out that form, and as you can see there are 3 easy steps.
+You just fill out that form, and as you can see, there are three easy steps.

 They even have a PDF breast pump comparison chart you can download to help you make your decision.

-I have Blue Cross Blue Sheild, and so I was told the following breast pumps were covered:
+I have Blue Cross Blue Shield, and Aeroflow told me the following breast pumps were covered:

 – Ameda Purely Yours (17070PMW) – This pump features Proven AirlocK Protection and Custom Control as well as having the option to power by batteries.
 It also includes the carrying tote!